zammad/zammad-admin-documentation/manage/webhook/add.rst

    SSL verify
       Defaults to ``yes`` - if you're using unsecure self signed certificates set this option to ``no``.

+   HTTP Basic Authentication Username
+      Set this if the endpoint requires HTTP basic authentication credentials.

+   HTTP Basic Authentication Password
+      Set this if the endpoint requires HTTP basic authentication credentials.

    Note
       If required you can leave useful information for other Zammad admins